mwvgroup/Pitt-Google-Broker/docs/source/working-notes/troyraen/elasticc/README.md

 from broker_utils.gcp_utils import publish_pubsub

 topic = "troy-test"  # this triggers a cloud fnc called test-elasticc-type
-# you can try it yourself, or
+# you can use it, or
 # you can use your own cloud function's trigger topic
 publish_pubsub(topic, alert_bytes)
 ```